GabrielRavier/epitech-rtype/README.md

 ## Running the game

 Once built, the `r-type_server` and `r-type_client` executables can be found in the top directory.
-It should be noted that on certain environments, such as Visual Studio, the output location is unpredictable, with the executables often ending up in locations such as `Debug/r-type_client.exe` or `Release/r-type_client.exe`.
+It should be noted that on certain environments, such as Visual Studio, the output location is unreliable, with the executables often ending up in locations such as `Debug/r-type_client.exe` or `Release/r-type_client.exe`.

 In all cases, when running the game, the executables should be ran from the top directory of this repository.